-The 20th July 2022, the “Agreement on reforming research assessment” was published by the European Commission (via Science Europe, the Coalition for Advancing Research Assessment CoARA), after a consultation of more than 350 organisations from 40 countries.
-This declaration implements 10 commitments that the signatories – including INRAE – undertake to follow and apply.
-Most of the commitments are already applied at INRAE for individual assessment of researchers: diversity of contributions, qualitative evaluation, abandon of inappropriate metrics, resources for reforming research assessment, multi- and adapted criteria, transparency of the processes.
-Of course, there is still improvement to make, such as extending the exchange of practices with our partners, communicating the progress made (this paper is part of it), and evaluating our pratices.
-The following elements represent the evolution that we see to be important for INRAE in order to regularly take into account, even anticipate, evolutions of context and practices in the job of being a scientist.
+On July 20, 2022, the “Agreement on reforming research assessment” was published by the European Commission (via Science Europe, the Coalition for Advancing Research Assessment CoARA), after consultating more than 350 organisations from 40 countries.
+This declaration outlines 10 commitments that signatories, including INRAE, pledge to uphold and implement.
+Many of these commitments are already integrated into INRAE’s individual researcher assessment processes, such as recognizing divers contributions, conducting qualitative evaluation, discontinuing inappropriate metrics, allocating resources for assessment reform, multi- and tailored criteria, and ensuring transparency in assessment processes.
+However, there is still room for improvement, including enhancing the exchange of practices with partners, communicating progress made (as done in this paper), and evaluating our pratices.
+The following points highlight represent the evolution that we believe is important for INRAE to continually consider, and even anticipate, changes in context and practices of being a scientist.

 Training for assessment.
-Emphasis on several missions like involvement in expertise and support for public policy and the generalisation of open science practices could be perceived by researchers as an unwelcome “top-down” imposition that increases the workload without any benefit.
-Moreover, in some disciplines (such as biology/medicine compared to mathematics), for structural or historical reasons, appropriation of such practices may be slow.
-Advocacy and training are thus essential for the researchers to understand the benefits for them.
-Such training is also important for the peer members of SSC in order to help them in applying an appropriate “beauty” judgment on these new practices.
+Emphasizing several missions, such as involvement in expertise and support for public policy, as well as the promotion of open science practices, may be perceived by researchers as an unwelcome “top-down” imposition that adds to their workload without apparent benefit.
+Additionally, in certain disciplines, such as biology/medicine compared to mathematics, the adoption of such practices may be slow due to structural or historical factors.
+Advocacy and training are therfore essential for the researchers to understand the benefits of these practices.
+Similarly, providing training to peer members of the SSC is crucial to assist them in applying an appropriate “beauty” judgment regarding these new practices.

 A shared assessment between organizations.
-INRAE does not pretend to be the earliest in France or Europe to do so.
-But we are probably well engaged the qualitatitive assessment process based on the “beauty” judgment.
-Because of the top-down initiative by Europe and national ministries, INRAE acts in different national comittees with other universities and research institutes.
-For instance, INRAE, CNRS and Inserm share common objectives for a better qualitative assessement based on international (DORA), European (CoARA) and national directives.
-This is truly necessary for a real evolution of assessement criteria: because of globalization of science, paradigm shift must be followed by a large majority of scientific organizations.
+INRAE does not claim to be the first in France or Europe to undertake this endeavor.
+However, we are actively engaged in the qualitatitive assessment process based on the “beauty” judgment.
+In response to top-down initiatives from Europe and national ministries, INRAE collaborate with other universities and research institutes in various national comittees.
+For example, INRAE, CNRS, and Inserm share common objectives aim at improving qualitative assessement based on international (DORA), European (CoARA), and national directives.
+This collaborative effort is essential for real progress in assessement criteria because the globalization of science requires paradigm shifts be embraced by a vast majority of scientific organizations.

-It is essential that all stakeholders involved in assessment share the common main objectives and use similar processes with appropriate indicators.
-Assessment of researchers occurs not only regularly by specific commissions such as INRAE SSC, but also at keypoints of their careers during their recruitment or promotion and the different juries have to apply the same general guidelines towards qualitative and multicriteria evaluation, including open science practices.
-And assessment of collective structures or projects must as well share a common base.
-In France, HCERES (the national agency for research and education assessment of organisations and laboratories) and ANR (national funding agency for research) do use multicriteria approach for assessment of organizations and projects, respectively, and recognize open science contributions, reducing the use of metrics such as H index and impact factor (the European ERC committees proceed the same).
+It is essential that all stakeholders involved in assessment share common main objectives and use similar processes with appropriate indicators.
+Assessment of researchers occurs not only regularly by specific commissions such as INRAE SSC, but also at keypoints of their careers during recruitment or promotion, and the different juries have to apply the same general guidelines towards qualitative and multicriteria evaluation, including open science practices.
+Assessment of collective structures or projects must also share a common base.
+In France, HCERES (the national agency for research and education assessment of organisations and laboratories) and ANR (national funding agency for research) use a multicriteria approach for the assessment of organizations and projects, respectively, and recognize open science contributions, reducing the use of metrics such as H index and impact factor (the European ERC committees proceed the similarly).
 These are signs that assessment processes are changing and that a general common framework is shared at all assessment levels of researchers activities, funding and career development.
-Thus, the assessment procedure at INRAE i) follows what is usually performed in other research organizations but ii) is original in its way to center on a multicriteria approach and a qualitative assessment adapted to a “beauty” judgment given by peers and iii) could be easily transferable to other institutes and universities (DORA Case study, 2023).
+Thus, the assessment procedure at INRAE i) follows what is usually performed in other research organizations but ii) is original in its way centering on a multicriteria approach and a qualitative assessment adapted to a “beauty” judgment given by peers and iii) could be easily transferable to other institutes and universities (DORA Case study, 2023).